-Mark is an associate lawyer at Ross & McBride LLP, practising in the Personal Injury Group.
+Mark is a Partner at Ross & McBride LLP, practising in the Personal Injury Group.

 Mark graduated from Western University in 2008 with an Honors Specialization in Political Science.
 He graduated from law school at Dalhousie University in 2011.